tkrivobokova/tuum_assignment/TESTRESULTS.md

 ![create person tests error list](results_images/img_10.png)

 #### **Error 1**
-**Error:** status code 500 is return when the payload is missing, while should have been 400 status code
+**Error:** status code 500 is returned when the payload is missing, while should have been 400 status code

 If payload is missing the program should return status code 400 because the valid payload was not provided from the client-side, not from the server-side.
 Which means, that the client-side error happened and client-side errors should